ArcticaProject/nx-libs/README.md

 * replace as many liNX_X* libraries by X.org's libX* libraries (work in progress)
 * support for iOS (nxproxy, complete)
+* Unix file socket communication for nxproxy -C <-> nxproxy -S connections (todo)
+* allow Unix file sockets as channel endpoints (work in progress)
+* allow embedding of nxproxy into other windows

 ## Release series 3.7.0.x

 Scheduled for Q1/2016.